dropbox/SwiftyDropbox/README.md

 To handle the redirection back into the Swift SDK once the authentication flow is complete, you should add the following code in your application's delegate:

+_SwiftUI note: You may need to create an Application Delegate if your application doesn't have one._

 ##### iOS

 ```Swift